digitalFrontend/react-native-widget-teleopti/README.md

-Library for sharing data between Native Widget for Teleopti and React-Native App It includes Android part of native widget as well
+Library for sharing data between Native Widget for Teleopti and React-Native App.
+It includes Android part of native widget as well.
-IOS part is inside React-Native App as Widget Extension
+IOS part is inside React-Native App as Widget Extension.